shiboka/minerva_xml_tool/README.md

 #### Edit compose.yaml:

-Before you run the program you should edit compose.yaml to point to the appropriate location on your pc.
-You only need to change "source" to point to the right location, do not change target or the program won't work.
+Before you run the program you should edit compose.yaml to point to the appropriate locations on your pc.
+You only need to change "source" to point to the right locations, do not change target or the program won't work.

 ```
 volumes:
     - type: bind
-        source: 'C:/Users/daubi/xmltool/datasheet'
+        source: 'C:/path/to/datasheet'
         target: '/xmltool/datasheet'
     - type: bind
-        source: 'C:/Users/daubi/xmltool/Database'
+        source: 'C:/path/to/Database'
         target: '/xmltool/database'
     - type: bind
-        source: 'C:/Users/daubi/xmltool/config'
+        source: 'C:/path/to/config'
         target: '/xmltool/config'
 ```